giuliachiola/super-blog-content/README.md

 # Super blog content

-My [tech blog](https://github.com/giuliachiola/super-blog-11ty) is built using 11ty and its content is all markdown plain files stored in this repo.
+My [tech blog](https://github.com/giuliachiola/super-blog-11ty) is built using 11ty and its content is all markdown plain files stored in this repo for sharing purpose.

-Note that this repo is a **git submodule** of the [blog repo](https://github.com/giuliachiola/super-blog-11ty).

 ## 🔥 Tech stack